A characterization of $p$-automatic sequences as columns of linear cellular automata: Acknowledgments

-\textbf{Acknowledgments}.
 Most of this work was done during the second author's visit to McGill University; we are thankful to this institution for its hospitality and support.
-We would like also to thank M. Pivato for useful discussions.
+We would like also to thank M.~Pivato for useful discussions, and J.-P.~Allouche for pointing out to us the results of \cite{ahpps}.